Layer-7 Governance Infrastructure Is Live

 Corevexa Operationalizes Layer-7

-Corevexa builds deployable infrastructure that implements Layer-7 governance primitives: authority mapping, policy loading, risk thresholds, state transitions, decision logging, and audit outputs.
-This implementation approach is designed to be compatible with enterprise governance needs, procurement pathways, and formal compliance expectations.
+Corevexa builds deployable governance infrastructure that implements Layer-7 primitives: interception, authority mapping, policy loading, risk thresholds, approval routing, state transitions, decision logging, and audit outputs.

 Institutional Alignment & Governance Frameworks